EmotiBit/EmotiBit_Docs/Getting_Started.md

   </details>

 ### Powering Up
+- **Note: If You have an EmotiBit V4, make sure that the `Hibernate Switch` located at the bottom is not on `HIB`**.
+  - The EmotiBit version can be found printed on the board near the top-right hole, where the SD-Card is inserted.
 - Stack the Feather with the EmotiBit(12 pin connector goes into the 12 pin socket and the 16 pin connector goes into the 16 pin socket).
 - Plug in the 3.7V battery provided with the EmotiBit.
 We recommend that you plug in the Micro-USB cable too, as this will begin recharging the battery, which will be indicated by the YELLOW light on the Adafruit Feather.t]
 ![][EmotiBit-stackup]